savagesteel/d1-file-formats/PC-Mac/SOL.md

 ## 1. Description

 Diablo 1 SOL metadata file use the `.sol` file extension.
-The SOL metadata file contains flags (one BYTE) for the sub-tiles.
+The SOL metadata file contains flags (one BYTE) for the subtiles.

 ## 2. File Structure

 ```
-{SUB-TILE FLAG} * {NUMBER OF SUBTILES}
+{SUBTILE FLAG} * {NUMBER OF SUBTILES}
 ```

-The bits of the {SUB-TILE FLAG} have the following meaning (starting from lowest bit):
+The bits of the {SUBTILE FLAG} have the following meaning (starting from lowest bit):
 - `1` : blocks the walk-path
 - `2` : blocks the light
 - `3` : blocks missiles